 Think of your electrical panel as the heart of your home’s electrical system.
 It takes power from the utility line and distributes it throughout your house, keeping your lights on and your appliances running.
 But just like any other critical component of your home, it can become outdated or overworked.
 As our electrical demands grow with new technology and appliances, an older panel might not be able to keep up, which can lead to performance issues and serious safety concerns.
 Figuring out if your panel is ready for a replacement is the first step toward ensuring your home’s electrical system is safe, reliable, and ready for the future.

-Check Your Panel’s Age and Type
+How to Check Your Panel’s Age and Type

 A good place to start is with your panel’s age.
 Most electrical panels have a lifespan of 25 to 40 years.
 If you live in an older Pennsylvania home and you’re not sure when the panel was last replaced, it’s worth investigating.
 Outdated electrical panels can pose significant safety risks, as their internal components can wear out over time.
 Some older homes still use fuse boxes, which are a clear sign that an upgrade is needed.
 Certain brands of breaker panels installed decades ago are also known to have high failure rates and are no longer considered safe.
 If you suspect you have an older or recalled panel, it’s best to have a professional assess your residential electric system.

-Look for These Electrical Warning Signs
+Don’t Ignore These Electrical Warning Signs

 Your home often gives you clues when your electrical panel is struggling to meet its demands.
 Faulty wiring and tripping circuit breakers are more than just annoyances; they can be a substantial danger and a clear signal that your panel needs attention.
 An inadequate panel can cause overloads and create electrical hazards.
 Keep an eye out for these common red flags: